DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

             self.print_data(edit)
 ```

-If there is some exceptio we just logging the error in the Sublime Text 3 console.
-The else correspond to the first conditional check, this is hit when we have a result comming back from the JsonServer and our function is called again by the callback that we passed to the `Callback` instance.
+If there is some exception we just logging the error in the Sublime Text 3 console.
+The else correspond to the first conditional check, this is hit when we have a result coming back from the JsonServer and our function is called again by the callback that we passed to the `Callback` instance.

 ```python
     def prepare_data(self, data):